This open Learning Circle, which was formerly led by Catherine Bennett, is now closed.

-This is a group for everyone who is interested in bringing the real world closer to students through teaching and learning activity.
-This may be through a formalised curricular approach using problem or case based learning, through group work sessions or seminars exploring real world issues, case examples in taught sessions or projects with external stakeholders.
-At Warwick we are equipping students to make a difference in the real world; this group aims to support teaching and learning which enables students to start working on a wide range of issues before graduation and will also consider how we invite the real world in to the University and work with external stakeholders to ensure their voice is authentically heard by students.
+This was a group for everyone who is interested in bringing the real world closer to students through teaching and learning activity: for example, through a formalised curricular approach using problem or case based learning, through group work sessions or seminars exploring real world issues, case examples in taught sessions or projects with external stakeholders.
+At Warwick, we are equipping students to make a difference in the real world; this group aimed to support teaching and learning which enables students to start working on a wide range of issues before graduation, and also considered how we invite the real world in to the University and work with external stakeholders to ensure their voice is authentically heard by students.

-On 20th June 2018 the group reviewed literature around Authentic Learning as part of our exploration of what authentic learning means, reviewing the following paper p75-79 http://researchrepository.murdoch.edu.au/id/eprint/1903/1/a_guide_to_authentic_learning.pdf and participants chosen papers relating to a disciplinary application of authentic learning.
+On 20 June 2018, the group reviewed literature around authentic learning as part of our exploration of what authentic learning means, reviewing the following paper http://researchrepository.murdoch.edu.au/id/eprint/1903/1/a_guide_to_authentic_learning.pdf (pp. 75-79) and participants' chosen papers relating to a disciplinary application of authentic learning.

 - Kate Owen

 - Judith Brown